-If you do not specify a filename-prefix or if the memory dump (without blanks) is written at a very early phase during startup of the application, openUTM writes the memory dumps to a file generation group or to a file with the name DUMP.UTM.rrrrr.ttttff.aaaaaaaaa.
+If you do not specify a filename-prefix or if the memory dump (without blanks) is written at a very early phase during startup of the application, openUTM writes the memory dumps to a file generation group or to a file with the name DUMP.UTM.rrrrr.ttttff.aaaaaaaa.

-rrrrr Return code specifying the reason for termination.
-You will find detailed information in the openUTM manual "Messages, Debugging and Diagnostics in BS2000 Systems". tttt TSN of the task that generated the dump. ff If the dump file is not an FGG file: Sequence number for the dumps created by one process of an application.

-- If the dump file is an FGG file: Hexadecimal value of the application start counter since KDCDEF generation. - aaaaaaaa Name of the application to which the dump belongs.
+- rrrrrr Return code specifying the reason for termination.
+You will find detailed information in the openUTM manual "Messages, Debugging and Diagnostics on BS2000 Systems". - tttt TSN of the task that generated the dump. - ffIf the dump file is not an FGG file: Sequence number for the dumps created by one process of an application.
+If the dump file is an FGG file: Hexadecimal value of the application start counter since KDCDEF generation. - aaaaaaaa Name of the application to which the dump belongs.